-CORE - XIII (Specialization Paper - VI) PSYCHIATRIC SOCIAL WORK
+CORE- XIII SPECIALIZATION PAPER - VI PAPER TITLE: PSYCHIATRIC SOCIAL WORK

-SUBJECT CODE:16PMSWC1C THEORY MARKS 100 SEMESTER: IV CREDITS: 3 TOTAL HOURS: 45
+SUBJECT CODE: 16PMSWC13C THEORY MARKS 100 SEMESTER: III CREDITS: 3 TOTAL HOURS: 45

-- To develop the knowledge of Psychosocial Treatment Methods for persons with Mental and Emotional Disorders. - To acquire knowledge of Institutional and Extra-mural approaches to provision of Mental Health Services. - To acquire knowledge and skill in the FIELD WORK of Community Psychiatry and Rehabilitation
+- 1. To develop the knowledge of Psychosocial Treatment Methods for persons with Mental and Emotional Disorders. - 2.
+To acquire knowledge of Institutional and Extra-mural approaches to provision of Mental Health Services. - 3.
+To acquire knowledge and skill in the practice of Community Psychiatry and Rehabilitation